lifthrasiir/angolmois-rust/README.md

     git submodule update
     make

-You require the most recent Rust master, and it may or may not compile in the 0.9 release.
+You require the most recent Rust master.
 Consider using unofficial nightly builds if you don't want to compile rustc.
 (See the [separate document](https://github.com/mozilla/rust/wiki/Doc-how-to-install-an-unofficial-nightly-for-Windows) for Windows.)

 ### Why did you put everything to one file?

 Mainly because this is a direct translation of Angolmois, which consists of a single C file with less than 2,000 lines of code.
 I tried to keep the entire structure of code while doing some refactoring since this makes the translation much more obvious.
-(This also explains why we have rather big bindings; the original Angolmois was also self-contained besides from SDL libraries.)
-I intend to write more idiomatic version of Angolmois Rust Edition in the future.
+This also explains why we have rather big bindings; the original Angolmois was also self-contained besides from SDL libraries.

+There is now a fork of Angolmois called [Sonorous](https://github.com/snrs/sonorous) which has outgrown the original to become a full-featured game.
+If you don't like one big file, please consider taking a look at it.

 ### What's a difference between the Rust Edition and the original Angolmois?

 In theory, Angolmois Rust Edition should be identical to Angolmois 2.0.0 alpha 2.
 In practice, there are some differences:

 - They behave differently on the files with invalid UTF-8 sequences.
-- SDL\_image and SDL\_mixer are known to be noticeably (up to 10x) slower than C.
+- The Rust version caches the directory entries in order to avoid the performance penalty due to the different directory listing semantics.
 - The C version is unable to handle 2,000 or more measures in the display.
 (Fixed in 2.0 alpha 3)
 - The C version allows a non-native path separator in `#PATH_WAV`; the Rust Edition doesn't.
 - The C version allows "rewinding" the movie by repeatedly setting the same alphanumeric key to the BGA layer; the Rust Edition doesn't.
 I'm not sure that this *feature* is portable at all.